 Whether you’re an electrical engineer, like me, or an electronics hobbyist, solder reflow ovens enable fast and convenient printed circuit board (PCB) assembly.
 If you have assembled dense PCBs with many small surface-mount components or used ball grid array (BGA) devices in your designs, you have undoubtedly come across solder reflow ovens.
-While the ambitious hobbyist may choose to build a toaster oven “reflow oven”, many businesses can save time and resources by purchasing a commercial reflow oven.
-This post explores the factors involved in choosing a reflow oven that is right for you.
+While the ambitious hobbyist may choose to build a toaster oven “reflow oven”, many businesses can save time and resources in the soldering process by purchasing a commercial bench reflow oven.
+This post explores the factors involved in choosing a convection reflow oven that is right for you.

 You can turn your old toaster oven into a DIY soldering reflow oven with just a microcontroller and some thermocouples.

 Refresher: Solder Reflow Process

 Reflow soldering can quickly assemble high-density PCBs that may pose manual hand soldering challenges to even the most experienced engineers and PCB technicians.
 To begin, a solder paste mixture containing both solder and flux is applied with a stencil to the fabricated PCB.
 The components are placed in position and are usually held in place by the adhesive nature of the solder paste.
 Finally, the PCB is placed inside the reflow convection oven to begin the heating process.